the1lab/1lab/src/index.lagda.md

-open import Cat.Instances.Sets.Cocomplete -- is cocomplete, with disjoint coproducts open import Cat.Instances.Sets.Congruences -- has effective congruences open import Cat.Instances.Sets.CartesianClosed -- and is locally cartesian closed
+open import Cat.Instances.Sets.Cocomplete -- is cocomplete, with disjoint coproducts open import Cat.Instances.Sets.Congruences -- has effective congruences open import Cat.Instances.Sets.CartesianClosed -- and is locally cartesian closed open import Cat.Instances.Sets.Counterexamples.SelfDual -- and is not self-dual
 ```

 The category of polynomial functors: